 Tobermory Distillery, which was established in 1798, creates some of Scotland’s finest single malt whiskies.
 The distillery and visitor’s centre can be found close to the port.
 To find out more about life on the Isle of Mull, we spoke to a distillery tour guide, Kathryn:

 “Working on Mull is interesting.
 From very quiet winters to lively and busy summers, there’s always something to look forward to.
 Most residents on Mull work two (or even three or four!) jobs to get by simply due to the quiet season in winter.

 “As spring and summer arrive, the island becomes alive with the buzz of tourists and holidaymakers.
 When a large cruise ship arrives in the harbour, the population of Tobermory doubles for the day!
 Though the weather doesn’t always cooperate, the colours of Tobermory look lovely in all shades of sunshine, snow and moody fog and rain.
 The best thing about working on Mull is the opportunity to meet people from everywhere in the world.”

 Whisky has deep roots in Scotland, so we wanted to find out more about the history of the distillery: “This is best answered by saying our history has been long and varied.
 Our distillery was established in 1798, just 10 years after the village of Tobermory was founded.
 We have had many years of operation, and many years of silence as well.”

 When we asked Kathryn why people should choose Scotland for their next cruise holiday, she said: “Scotland is a superb place to see nature at its finest.
-From sea eagles to otters to dolphins and whales, the opportunities to see wildlife are immense.
-The landscape is ever-changing, and the lochs and glens and hills are stunning no matter the weather.
+From sea eagles, and otters to dolphins and whales, the opportunities to see wildlife are immense.
+The landscape is ever-changing, and the lochs, glens and hills are stunning no matter the weather.
 It is also the home of Scotch whisky, a tipple that can be appreciated even if you don’t drink!”

 Indulge in some authentic Scottish cuisine